Minnesota Democrats press Republicans to negotiate police reform pact

-Democratic leaders in the Legislature on Friday openly pleaded with Republicans to stay at the Capitol and work out a deal on police reform that has eluded them over a weeklong special session.
+Democratic leaders in the Legislature on Friday openly pleaded with Republicans to stay an the Capitol and work out a deal on police reform that has eluded them over a weeklong special session.

 Republicans who control the state Senate have signaled that they plan to adjourn Friday night or early Saturday, with or without agreement on new law enforcement initiatives.